v-viksur/architecture-center/docs/microservices/interservice-communication.md

 - End-to-end latency may be higher.
 - The messaging infrastructure incurs additional cost.
 At high throughputs, the cost could become significant.
 - Handling asynchronous messaging is not a trivial task.
 For example, you must handle duplicated messages, either by de-duplicating or by making operations idempotent.
 - Asynchronous messages don't work well for request-response semantics.
+To send a response, you need another queue, plus a way to correlate request and response messages by message ID.
-- If the messages require *queue semantics*, the queue can become a bottleneck in the system.
+- If messages require *queue semantics*, the queue can become a bottleneck in the system.
 Each message requires at least one queue oepration and one dequeue operation.
 Moreoever, queue semantics generally require some kind of locking inside the messaging infrastructure.
 If the queue is a managed service, there may be additional latency, because the queue is external to the cluster’s virtual network.
 You can mitigate these issues by batching messages, but that complicates the code.
 If the messages don't require queue semantics, you might be able to use an event *stream* instead of a queue.
 For more information, see [Event-driven architectural style](../guide/architecture-styles/event-driven.md).

 ## Communication patterns in the Drone Delivery application